Kansas City Royals at Miami Marlins game preview

 BOTTOM LINE

-The Marlins are 28-43 on their home turf.
-Miami’s team on-base percentage of .295 is last in the National League.
-Garrett Cooper leads the lineup with an OBP of .343.
+The Marlins are 28-44 in home games.
+Miami has a team on-base percentage of .295, last in the National League.
+Garrett Cooper leads the team with a mark of .343.

-The Royals are 22-46 on the road.
-Kansas City hitters have posted a team on-base percentage of .307 this season, led by Hunter Dozier with a mark of .359.
+The Royals are 23-46 on the road.
+Kansas City has hit 142 home runs as a team this season.
+Jorge Soler leads them with 40, averaging one every 12.8 at-bats.

 TOP PERFORMERS

-Brian Anderson leads the Marlins with 54 extra base hits and is batting .261.
+Brian Anderson leads the Marlins with 20 home runs and has 66 RBIs.
 Starlin Castro is 15-for-38 with three doubles, four home runs and seven RBIs over the last 10 games for Miami.

-Jorge Soler leads the Royals with 67 extra base hits and is batting .251.
+Soler leads the Royals with 40 home runs and is batting .251.
 Ryan O’Hearn is 8-for-24 with a double, two home runs and four RBIs over the last 10 games for Kansas City.

 LAST 10 GAMES